mbuhot/ecto_job/README.md

 Expired jobs in the "IN_PROGRESS" state with attempts >= MAX_ATTEMPTS move to a "FAILED" state.
 Failed jobs are kept in the database so that application developers can handle the failure.
+Completed jobs are kept in the database until expires

 ## Job Timeouts and Transactional Safety